-- actual or anticipated fluctuations in our operating results or future prospects; - our announcements or our competitors' announcements of new products; - public concern as to the safety or efficacy of our products and services; - the public's reaction to our press releases, our other public announcements, and our filings with the SEC;
+- actual or anticipated fluctuations in our operating results or future prospects; - our announcements or our competitors' announcements of new products; - public concern as to the safety or efficacy of our products and services; - the public's reaction to our press releases, our other public announcements, and our filings with the SEC; - our determination whether or not to continue the payment of quarterly cash dividends; - our determination whether or not to undertake or continue a share repurchase program;

-- our determination whether or not to continue the payment of quarterly cash dividends; - our determination whether or not to undertake or continue a share repurchase program; - strategic actions by us or our competitors, such as acquisitions, divestitures or restructurings; - dilutive issuances of additional securities; - changes in our growth rates or our competitors' growth rates; - developments regarding our patents or proprietary rights or those of our competitors; - · our inability to raise additional capital; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - the discontinuation of a product line or other revenue generating activity; - adverse regulatory actions which may necessitate recalls of our products or services or warning letters that negatively affect the markets for our products or services; - · sales of common stock by us or our directors, officers, or principal stockholders; - · control by our affiliates and insiders of a significant percentage of our common stock; - changes in stock market analyst recommendations or earnings estimates regarding our common stock, comparable companies, or our industry generally; and - light volume of trading in our common stock;
+- strategic actions by us or our competitors, such as acquisitions, divestitures or restructurings; - dilutive issuances of additional securities; - changes in our growth rates or our competitors' growth rates; - developments regarding our patents or proprietary rights or those of our competitors; - our inability to raise additional capital; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - the discontinuation of a product line or other revenue generating activity; - adverse regulatory actions which may necessitate recalls of our products or services or warning letters that negatively affect the markets for our products or services; - · sales of common stock by us or our directors, officers, or principal stockholders; - control by our affiliates and insiders of a significant percentage of our common stock; - changes in stock market analyst recommendations or earnings estimates regarding our common stock, comparable companies, or our industry generally; - reduced or lower volume of trading in our common stock; and - our inclusion in or removal from stock market indices, such as the S&P 600 or Russell 2000.

-In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been instituted.
-This litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.
+In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been brought.
+This litigation, if brought against us, could result in substantial costs and a diversion of our management's attention and resources.